Matt-Yeldalo/hotwire-turbo-stimulus/README.md

  disconnect() {} // Called anytime the controller is disconnected from the DOM

- resultTargetConnected(element) {} // Called anytime the a target is connected to the DOM
+ resultTargetConnected(element) {} // Called anytime the results div target is connects to the DOM

- resultTargetDisconnected(element) {} // Called anytime a target is disconnected from the DOM }
+ resultTargetDisconnected(element) {} // Called anytime the results div target is disconnects from the DOM }
 ```